 - Bibs: two provided: one for 5K/10K, and one for HM/marathon.
 Note your corral assignments for two bibs may be different.

 - Registration timing: For Dopey Challenge ‘21, registration begins on April 7th, 2020.
 Note, DVC members and AP holders typically are able to register ~one week earlier.
-In both the general public, and early dates (AP/DVC), the slots sell out quickly!
+For both the general public, and early access (AP/DVC), slots sell out quickly!
 If you’re serious about doing the event, then sign up EARLY.
-Note, race dates for 2021 are January 6th – 10th.
+Race dates for 2021 are January 6th – 10th.

 runDisney Dopey Challenge 12 Top Tips